AmeerArsala/pybashify/README.md

 Obviously, you can also modify the prefix with the `--compat-prefix` flag.

 Alright, I'm done yapping.
-Have a nice day, and remember to stay hydrated and that I use blendOS btw :smiling_imp: :fire: :100:
+Have a nice day, remember to stay hydrated, and definitely remember that I use blendOS btw :smiling_imp: :fire: :100:

 ## Raw Reference